-Finding time for a devotional life in college may seem like an impossible task.
+Finding time for a devotional life in college may seem impossible.
 Who has time to spend on something ungraded?
-Sometimes, assignment deadlines may seem more pressing than reading your Bible.
+Assignment deadlines can sometimes, quite frankly, seem more pressing than spending time with the Lord.

-While the first and greatest commandment of the Bible is this: “You shall love the Lord your God with all your heart and with all your soul and with all your mind” (Matthew 22:37), this command mentions nothing about those who are wading waist-deep in essays and group projects.
+The first and greatest commandment of the Bible — “You shall love the Lord your God with all your heart and with all your soul and with all your mind” (Matthew 22:37) —seems, at first glance, to forget about those who are wading waist-deep in essays and group projects.

 How can we stir our affections for God when we feel ourselves sinking in coursework?
 How can we cultivate a healthy spiritual life with so many time-sensitive demands on us?

-A consistent devotional life is one of the best means for spiritual nourishment amid the busy seasons of life.
+A consistent devotional life is one of the best means for spiritual nourishment amidst the busy seasons of life.

-By devotions, spiritual disciplines, and time spent with God, I simply mean those habits such as:
+By devotions, spiritual disciplines, and time spent with God, I simply mean habits which deepen our relationship with God, such as:

-These practices are more important than any other part of our lives as believers, and it’s vital that we make time to prioritize them.
+These practices are an essential rhythm in the believer’s life, and it’s vital that we make time to prioritize them.

-The most common reason people don’t spend time with God is a lack of desire.
+Perhaps the most common reason people don’t spend time with God is a lack of desire.
+The best place we can start in resolving this is with God Himself.
 Before attempting to meet with God regularly in devotions, ask Him through prayer to give you both the desire and discipline to meet with Him daily.

 Prioritize Spending Time With the Lord